- Friday 25 August 2017

 There are lots of entertainment options in the area, with a number of places to keep little ones entertained.
 If they get bored of beaches and sightseeing, there are waterparks, crazy golf courses and go-carting tracks.
 As a last note on Cape Cod- do not leave without sampling some lobster and clam chowder, the speciality of the area!

-Click here to see our Boston and New England holidays.
+Click here to see our Boston holidays.

 Click here to see all our USA holidays.